Richardaeld/Fat_Racoon_Kitchen/README.md

 + HTML - Skeleton frame of the application.
 + CSS - Beautifies the skeleton (HTML).
 + JavaScript - Allows for dynamic content on the application.
 + Python - Allows back end programs to run.
-These programs are:
+These programs(frameworks and libraries) are:
-    + Flask - Allows use of Templating, security, user searching, and other critical functions.
+    + Flask - Allows use of templating, security, user searching, and other critical functions.
     + Pymongo - Allows flask (python) to communicate with Mongo DB.
-    + PythonDNS
+    + PythonDNS - Allows for DNS data transfer.
     + Werkzeug - Encrypts data as it is sent between the user and server.
     + Datetime - Allows python to take a date/time stamp.
     + Random - Allows a for a random number generator.